cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 * Transfer intubated to PACU/ICU

 ##Special Considerations
-Use of intra-aortic balloon pump:
+Complications can include:
+* Massive haemorrhage
+* Severe LV or RV dysfunction
+	* Pulmonary oedema
-* Severe LV dysfunction and unablet o wean from bypass
+	* May be unable to wean from bypass
+* Atelectasis
+* Bronchospasm

 ---
 ##References
+1.